r-agus/project_x/docs/source/evaluation.rst

 PyTorch neural network
 ----------------------

 In addition to the scikit-learn baselines, we implement a feedforward neural network using PyTorch.
-This model operates directly on 768-dimensional BERT embeddings computed from the tweet text by the ``TextVectorRepresentation`` module, which act as dense, context-aware document vectors.
+This model operates on fixed-size dense input vectors computed from the tweet text by the ``TextVectorRepresentation`` module (e.g. TF-IDF or BERT-based embeddings), which act as document-level representations.

 The architecture is a simple multilayer perceptron: the input embedding is flattened and passed through two fully connected layers of sizes 512 and 256 with ReLU activations, followed by a final linear layer with 4 outputs.
 These outputs correspond to the four classification tasks defined in the politicES dataset: gender, profession, binary ideology and multiclass ideology.
 In this way, the network is trained in a multi-task setting, learning a shared representation of the tweet that is useful for all targets simultaneously.